24h212-tech/attendancesystem/README.md

+Here you can get the deployed live website: https://24h212-tech.github.io/attendancesystem

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some Oxlint rules.